 The human body is a unique thing.
-We all have our own set of corners and curves that we have to figure out when we’re getting something.
+We all have our own set of corners and curves that we have to figure out whenever we are buying things.
 Did you know that rings require some figuring out too?
 We all have different finger types.
 Finding your perfect ring means figuring out your finger type.
 A ring with the right fit will sit comfortably: loose enough to slide over your knuckle with some resistance, but snug enough so that it won’t fall off.

 A tapered finger is where your fingers are larger at the base then gradually tapering, without a prominent knuckle.
 Rings can more easily slip off if they slide up, as your knuckles won't keep your ring on your finger.